 Isabella qualified for SBLI’s accelerated program.
 They approved her application at Preferred Plus one day after her phone interview and did not require a medical exam.
 Her monthly premium payments are $50.42.

 Case Study #12 – Anxiety

 Kelly is a 35-year-old female and applied for a 30-year policy with $2,000,000 in coverage.
-Isabella has a high-stress job and was diagnosed with anxiety six years ago.
+Kelly has a high-stress job and was diagnosed with anxiety six years ago.
 She is not taking any medication nor does she have a history of drug or alcohol abuse.
 A few years ago she was in the emergency room for anxiety attacks.
 Her anxiety is currently under control.

 The life insurance carrier approved Kelly at Preferred Plus with a monthly premium of $121.45.